Joe is an online weight loss coach and qualified personal trainer of 15 years who helps busy, professional men and women lose fat and build muscle.

 JUST TELL ME THE BEST BAR…

-The best protein bar I’ve tested in terms of taste, cost effectiveness, protein content and calories has to be the Snickers Hi-Protein Peanut Butter.
+The best protein bar available in the UK I’ve tested in terms of taste, cost-effectiveness, protein content and calories has to be the Snickers Hi-Protein Peanut Butter.
 It’s one of the few bars in the list that’s actually on a par with a regular chocolate/candy bar (I think it’s even better than regular Snickers).